About Hergemony

 About

-Hergemony was established as a space for serious analysis on geopolitical dynamics, institutional change, and the stewardship of Earth’s shared systems.
+Hergemony was established as a space for serious analysis on geopolitical dynamics, institutional change, and Earth as the shared operating environment for human civilization.

-Hergemony examines how power, institutions, and global coordination shape outcomes across an increasingly complex international landscape.
-Its focus lies in the relationship between geopolitics, global governance, the stewardship of Earth’s shared systems, and the long-horizon conditions on which human stability depends.
+Hergemony examines how power, institutions, markets, and global coordination shape outcomes across an increasingly complex world.
+Its focus lies in the relationship between geopolitics, global governance, Earth systems, and the long-horizon conditions on which human stability depends.

 The institute is grounded in the view that contemporary international affairs cannot be understood only through traditional statecraft in isolation.
-Climate systems, critical resources, oceans, biodiversity, planetary interdependence, and catastrophic risk now increasingly shape diplomacy, strategic competition, and institutional responsibility.
+Climate systems, energy, oceans, food, infrastructure, resources, technology, and planetary interdependence increasingly shape diplomacy, strategic competition, institutional responsibility, and human security.

-Hergemony brings together interests in international affairs, governance, strategic foresight, Earth systems stewardship, and catastrophic risk, with an emphasis on serious policy analysis rather than advocacy branding.
-It remains focused on geopolitical and institutional questions, while including a smaller applied interest in human security and resilience.
+Hergemony brings together interests in international affairs, governance, strategic foresight, Earth systems, macroeconomic change, and systemic risk, with an emphasis on serious analysis rather than advocacy branding.

 Mission

-To contribute clear, disciplined analysis on the geopolitical and institutional challenges involved in governing an increasingly interconnected, environmentally constrained, and risk-exposed world.
+To contribute clear, disciplined analysis on the geopolitical and institutional challenges involved in governing human systems within Earth’s enduring physical, economic, and strategic realities.

 Mission 01